Back to Home Page

 Professional interests on bark beetles:

-My interests during Ph.D. and subsequent research in Sweden for many years included the chemical ecology and behavior of bark beetles (order Coleoptera: family Scolytidae) in relation to host and non-host trees.
-In Scandinavia the species most studied have been Ips typographus and Pityogenes chalcographus attacking Norway spruce, and Tomicus piniperda attacking Scots pine.
-In the United States, studies were primarily with Ips paraconfusus and Dendroctonus brevicomis attacking ponderosa pine in California or Ips pini attacking pines in Colorado.
-The research involved laboratory experiments of bark beetle orientation behavior toward pheromones and semiochemicals, isolation and identification of such chemicals, and general behavior concerning attack of the host tree and interactions of individuals (e.g. susceptibility and suitability of host and non-host trees for bark beetles).
-I conducted field experiments each spring-summer in Värmland, Sweden, and sometimes in Colorado or California (USA).
+My earlier interests during Ph.D.
+(1973-1978) and subsequent research in Sweden (1981-2001) included the chemical ecology and behavior of bark beetles (order Coleoptera: family Scolytidae but now classified in family Curculionidae) in relation to host and non-host trees.
+My Ph.D. studies (with Dr. David Wood, Univ.
+Calif.
+Berkeley) were primarily with the bark beetle pest species Ips paraconfusus and Dendroctonus brevicomis attacking ponderosa pine in California.
+In 1981, I was accepted for a post-doc in Sweden at Lund University in the Pheromone Group led by Dr. Jan Löfqvist.
+In Scandinavia the species I studied most were Ips typographus and Pityogenes chalcographus attacking Norway spruce, and Tomicus piniperda attacking Scots pine.
+The bark beetle research (Ph.D. and post-doc) involved laboratory experiments of bark beetle orientation behavior toward pheromones and semiochemicals, isolation and identification of such chemicals, and general behavior concerning attack of the host tree and interactions of individuals (e.g. susceptibility and suitability of host and non-host trees for bark beetles).
+I conducted field experiments each spring-summer in Värmland, Sweden, and sometimes in Colorado (not published) or California (USA).
 The responses of the bark beetles in the field to attractive and repellent semiochemicals and host odors were investigated as well as their general behavior regarding emergence, flight dispersal, and colonization of host trees.
-During cool rainy periods, when bark beetles were not flying, I studied red wood ants (Formica aquilonia) (Hymenoptera: Formicidae) in regard to their foraging, trail-making, and nest temperatures.
-A predator of the above bark beetles in Scandinavia, Thanasimus formicarius (Coleoptera: Cleridae) appears to mimic the behavior and appearance of red wood ants probably as a means to avoid feeding birds which dislike ants that can spray them with formic acid.
-Other research interests involved insect sounds and swarming of midges (Diptera: Ceratopogonidae).
-In many of the studies, I made models to simulate observed behavior of insect populations under various ecological conditions.

 Professional interests on agricultural pest insects: